zigzaga00/linux-notes/linux-notes.md

 To delete a group, we can use `sudo groupdel cool_apps` This will not work if the group which we are trying to delete is the *primary group* of *any user*.

+## automating and scheduling tasks using cron jobs

+### cron jobs intro

+Cron jobs let us automate tasks and schedule them.
+This means we can get tasks to repeatedly run on our system following a pre-defined time schedule.

+Here are two examples of when we might want to set up a cron job:

+- We want to run a backup script everyday at 03:00
+- We want to execute an update script every hour of every day

+We could of course achieve this using a different tool such as `systemd` but cron jobs still have a place in the unix world.

+Cron jobs work on all *unix* systems not just *linux* systems - this makes them more *flexible* than `systemd`.

+We can automatically send *output* from cron jobs to email.

+Cron jobs are built into lots of products already - such as websites which use scheduled tasks - so it is useful to know about them.

+### cron variants

+There are different implementations of cron - they tend to support different features.

+#### vixie-cron

+`vixie-cron` is the default implementation of cron which ships with *ubuntu* - it is known as `cron`

+#### anacron

+`anacron` is also used on *ubuntu* systems - if the system is shut down the jobs scheduled by `anacron` will continue to work as they have been defined when the system reboots.

+#### cronie

+`cronie` is used on *centos* - it is a fork of `vixie-cron` and it has `anacron` built into it whereas on *ubuntu* systems these are seperate

+### cron daemon

+The *cron daemon* aka `crond` is the background process which manages scheduled tasks.
+It executes tasks at specified intervals and checks every minute if something needs to be executed.

+`crond` reads *cron tab* files.
+These files can be *user specific* such as `/var/cron/tabs` and `/var/spool/cron/crontabs` or they can be system wide such as `/etc/crontab`

+> [!IMPORTANT]
+> `/etc/crontab` must be owned by `root` and no other users or groups should be allowed *write* access to it

+On *debian* systems `crond` will also check in `/etc/cron.d` though in general we should not be setting up cron jobs using this file.
+We find sometimes that third-party apps put cron jobs into `etc/cron.d`

+#### creating user specific cron jobs

+We can edit the *crontab* file using `crontab -e` This will open an editor for the user to edit their own cron jobs.

+> [!IMPORTANT]
+> We should only use `crontab -e` to set up or edit *user specific* cron jobs

+The *crontab* file for the user will be opened - each user can specify their own tasks which they want to have executed in the background at scheduled times.

+> [!NOTE]
+> The `root` user can also create their own *user specific* cron jobs

+We can temporarialy change the `EDITOR` *environmental variable* for editing the *crontab* file using `EDITOR=nano crontab -e`

+Once cron jobs have been set up by a user, a *crontab* file under their username will be created in `/var/spool/cron/crontabs` which is a directory only accessbile to the `root` user.

+All user specific *crontab* files are kept in the one directory `/var/spool/cron/crontabs` but we should not really access this directory - we certainly should not edit the files in it directly.

+> [!IMPORTANT]
+> We should use `crontab -e` whenever we want to create a *user specific* cron job - *do not* edit the *crontab* file directly

+If we want to just have a look at the contents of our *crontab* file we can use `crontab -l` which will list the cron jobs in it.

+##### crontab syntax